MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-privacy.md

 Since Teams is a cloud-based service, various types of data are processed and stored by Microsoft as part of delivering the service.
 This data includes:

-- **Customer Data** Customer data includes content like your meetings and conversations chats, Voice mail, shared files, recordings and transcriptions.
+- **Customer Data** Customer data includes content like your meetings and conversations chats, voicemail, shared files, recordings and transcriptions.
 Microsoft will never access your content.
   - **Profile Data** Data that is shared within your company about you.
 Examples include your E-mail address, profile picture, and phone number.
 - **Call History, Call Quality** Microsoft maintains a detailed history of the phone calls you make.
 This allows you to go back and review your own call records.
 Microsoft also provides details of meetings and call data to your system administrators.
 This allows your admins to diagnose issues related to poor call quality and service usage.
 Additionally, Microsoft maintains calls records for service delivery purposes like billing and troubleshooting.
 - **Support/Feedback Data** Data created when you open a trouble ticket or submit feedback to Microsoft.
 Microsoft commits to only using that data to resolve your issue or improve the Teams product.